 “Guess you were looking for an arm.
 That’s only way Mary Beth could pay you.”

 “Well, there’s a reason they kidnapped me.
-I work for a hospital in Sin City.
+I work for a hospital in Jackson.
 I was out here to see family when those fanatics took me.”

 “I’d appreciate that.”

 “Just get us to the next town.
 It’s down the road.”

 “That’s not much of a name is it?”

 “They didn’t have one so they just called the place Noname.”